iOS 13: Every new feature you need to know about right now

-Soon iOS 13, Apple's newest software for iPhones, will bring a slew of features big and small to your phone.
-Dark mode, new photos tools and a swipe-able keyboard are some of the bigger ones, with new Maps tools, security features and the ability to customize Memoji avatars folded in for good measure.
-While Apple highlighted certain features, keep in mind that the company often reserves some surprises for the iPhone reveal each September.
+iOS 13, Apple's newest software for iPhones, is set to bring a slew of features when it launches this fall, taking on Google's Android Q OS once again in a never-ending battle for your heart and soul.
+Sounds dramatic, but with Android on about 90% of the world's phones, iOS 13 has its work cut out for it to maintain its status and reputation.
+In it, sweeping new features butt up against small tweaks that are meant to make your life a little easier.
+Dark mode, new photos tools and a swipe-able keyboard are some of the bigger hitters, with new Maps tools, security features and the ability to customize Memoji avatars folded in for good measure.
+While Apple highlighted some key features, keep in mind that the company often reserves some surprises for the iPhone reveal each September.
 There may be more features still to come.
+(Make sure your iPhone's compatible with iOS 13.)

 The iOS 13 unveiling at Apple's annual WWDC developer conference comes just weeks after Google, Silicon Valley's other titan of tech, trickled out more details about Android Q, Apple's chief software rival.
 Today with iOS 13, it's Apple's turn to woo app-makers and wow future buyers with everything that iPhones and iPads running iOS 13 will soon be able to do.